Uzebox/uzebox/kernel/videoMode74/M74_Manual.rst

 allowing the use of 64 tiles).

-ROM / RAM 1bpp tiles (both 6px and 8px widhts)
+ROM / RAM 1bpp tiles (both 6px and 8px widths)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1bpp tilesets can take up to 1Kb, and doesn't have any boundary constraint